M4NU5/Personal_Website/content/blog/story_time/lockpicking-a-rooftop-cargo-carrier/index.md

 ---
 draft: false

-title: 'Lockpicking a Thule Rooftop Cargo Carrier'
+title: Lockpicking a Rooftop Cargo Carrier
-date: '2023-03-30T07:59:41+00:00'
+date: 2023-03-30T07:59:41+00:00
 author: William
 category:
   - Story Time

-tag:
+tags:
   - Lockpicking
   - Security
 cover:
   image: thule-roof-rack.jpg
-    alt: "Epic_Lockpicking_Image.png"
+  alt: Epic_Lockpicking_Image.png
 ---
 So my uncle forgot his keys to his roof rack… Ok when you have just left home.
 Not so ok when you at 5 hours from it!

-He was traveling with his family to the Kruger National Park.
+He was travelling with his family to the Kruger National Park.
 His trip takes him passed Johannesburg where I live so they all stayed the night, catching up with family, leaving the last 4 hours of the trip for the next day.
 When they arrived he realised that he had forgotten the key to the roof mounted carrier probably 5 hours away at their home.
 Thing is all their overnight gear was stored in the roof top carrier.
 Toothbrushes, Underwear, Cables you know all overnight essentials!!!
 I have never picked this type of lock before… Well no time like the present.
 I grab my picking set and get to work.
 The first attempt was partly successful but not completely unlocked successful… RESEARCH TIME!

 From online pictures I assume the lock has a wafer mechanism.
 Looking closer there is a code on the lock barrel: N048.
 MORE RESEARCH TIME!